 She also petitioned Barnet Council to try and ensure that the CIL funding (a contribution to the local community paid by developers) from the developments was devoted to improvements in New Barnet and East Barnet rather than elsewhere in the borough.

 Thanks to the work by Theresa, Barnet Council and local residents, this brownfield site will now be used for new homes, not an unnecessary superstore.
-The site was sold to One Housing who submitted a second planning application which amends the plans.
-Theresa has said she is not able to support the changes proposed and hopes that One Housing will amend their plans.
+The site was sold to One Housing.
+The plans they put forward initially were problematic but Theresa persuaded them to make improvements.
+Their planning application was subsequently approved and construction has started and new homes are on the way.

 Cat Hill – standing up for residents